-Section 6(a) differs from the original by limiting its coverage to state actors, excluding private employers.
+Section 5(a) differs from the original by limiting its coverage to state actors, excluding private employers.
 Regulation of public employment and licensing is less controversial than would be reaching into the decisions of private businesses.
 In addition, public employment and licensing are often done with the public interest in mind (for example, in the context of veteran's preferences, or reserved opportunities for the disabled).
-If any category of employer is going to take a chance by helping individuals with convictions, it is likely to be the public sector.69
+If any category of employer is going to take a chance by helping ex-offenders, it is going to be the public sector.

-However, Section 6(a) contemplates that private corporations performing government functions or services might, by contract or statute, be made subject to these restrictions.
+However, Section 5(a) contemplates that private corporations performing government functions or services might, by contract or statute, be made subject to these restrictions.
 It is far less intrusive to ask private companies who choose to do business with the state to comply with a policy like this; if a private company finds it objectionable, they may forego the business.
 Further, even if this is not a point upon which uniformity is likely, this section is not meant to discourage states from deciding on their own that private employers as a group should be covered; some now do and there is no reason they should not continue if it works for them.
-States should examine their laws governing public employment and licensing to ensure that they conform to this policy.